marina601/scooter-circle/README.md

 ![all products](wireframes/images/products-page.png)

 #### Search
-  - A search bar has been implemented using **MongoDB** text index to allow the user search by *brand or model*.
+  - A search bar has been implemented using **MongoDB** text index to allow the user to search by *brand or model*.

 #### Filter
   - Below the search bar the user may filter their results by: